-First marathon tips are one way to toe the start line ahead of your competitors.
+Getting first marathon tips are one way to toe the start line ahead of your competitors.
+Welcome to rundreamachieve.com.
+I am glad you have made it here.

-Why?
-If you are reading this and are running your first marathon soon, these tips will get you to the start line with the added knowledge of what to do and what not to do.
+How?
+Are you running your first marathon soon?
+These tips will get you to the start line with the added knowledge of what to do and what not to do.

 I know exactly how you feel.
 How on earth do I run 26.2 miles?

 Are these people nuts?
-Who would want to run 26.2 miles and than actually enjoy the distance.
+Who would want to run 26.2 miles and then actually enjoy the distance.

 I ran the 1500m and branched out to 5000m when I was in college.